A Lifelong Search for a Good Path

 ...The Rest of the Story (continued from top)

 When I returned to law school after my creative escape to New York City, so did the physical and emotional problems.
 I tried to ignore these and by sheer effort began to climb the academic ladder.
-I made law review, won a mock trial competition and at age 23 was arguing criminal cases in front of juries for the Portland District Attorney's office.
+I was invited and joined the editorial staff of the school's law review, won the annual mock trial competition for my entire class, and at age 23 began arguing real criminal cases in front of juries for the Portland, Oregon District Attorney's office.
 By graduation I was interviewing with Oregon Supreme Court justices for clerkships.
 It seemed I was on the golden road to success as a lawyer.
-Yet I was mentally exhausted and spiritually adrift.
-Despite all the academic and courtroom success I was still hounded by that same insistent voice in my heart that whispered, "Not this."
+Yet I was mentally exhausted and spiritually empty- soul lost.
+Despite all my academic and courtroom success I was still hounded by that same insistent voice in my heart that whispered, "Not this."

-I had just passed the Oregon State bar exam but the choice was obvious.
+That summer I passed the Oregon State bar exam, but the choice was obvious.
 I knew I had to follow my heart, and in 1986 I walked away from the legal profession.

-I believe it is better to live a love-based, power-filled life aligned with one's spiritual core than a fear-based life of submission to inner anxieties, social conformity and financial security.
-You too can find a unique, love-based life of joy and service to others through the individual and group programs offered through Great Plains Guide Co.
+I believe it is better to live a love-based, power-filled life aligned with one's spiritual core than a weakened, fear-based life of submission to inner anxieties, social conformity, and financial security.
+This is a radical statement in our conventional American lifestyle and consumer way of life.
+But if you're interested you too can discover your own unique, love-based life of joy and service to others.
+And one way is through the individual and group programs I offer through Great Plains Guide Co.

 "As we find ourselves at the crossroads of a global ecological crisis, we need more urban shamanic practitioners, for which Jeff is a model.
 He has the knowledge and experience to guide you on an earth-honoring path of the heart."

 -C. Mikkal Smith Ph.D, Crows Nest Centers for Shamanic Studies